History of Latvia: Peace and international recognition

-In 1920 Latvia, together with Lithuania and Estonia, tried to join the League of Nations but was denied the membership.
+In 1920 Latvia, together with Lithuania and Estonia, applied to join the League of Nations but was denied membership at that time.

-As the Soviet victory in the Russian Civil War became clear and after heavy lobbying by the Foreign Minister Zigfrīds Anna Meierovics, the Allied Supreme War Council, which included United Kingdom, France, Belgium, Italy and Japan, recognized Latvia's independence on January 26, 1921.
-Recognition from many other countries followed soon.
-Latvia also became a member of the League of Nations on September 22, 1921.
+As the Soviet victory in the Russian Civil War became clear and after heavy lobbying by the Latvian Foreign Minister Zigfrīds Anna Meierovics, the Allied Supreme War Council, which included United Kingdom, France, Belgium, Italy and Japan, recognized Latvia's independence on January 26, 1921.
+Recognition from many other countries soon followed.
+Latvia became a member of the League of Nations on September 22, 1921.
 The US recognized Latvia only in July 1922.
-Before 1940 Latvia was recognized by 42 countries.
+Before 1940, a total of 42 countries recognized Latvia.

 Parliamentary era, 1920–34

 After Latgale was finally liberated from the Soviets in January 1920, elections to the Constitutional Assembly of Latvia took place on April 17–18, 1920.
 While the population of Latvia had fallen by almost a million, from 2,552,000 to 1,596,000 in 1920 (in Riga from 520,000 to 225,000), 50 party-lists and candidates competed for 150 seats.
 Close to 85% of eligible voters participated in the elections, and 16 parties were elected.
 The Social Democratic Workers' Party won 57 seats, the Farmers' Union 26, and the Latgalian Peasant Party 17.
 This voting pattern marked all the future parliaments – a high number of parties representing small interest-groups required the formation of unstable coalition governments.
 While the largest single party, the Social Democrats, held the post of Speaker of the Saeima, they avoided participating in governments.
 Between 1922 and 1934 Latvia had 13 governments and 9 Prime Ministers.

-On February 15, 1922 the Constitution of Latvia and in June the new Law on Elections were passed, opening the way to electing the parliament – the Saeima.
+On February 15, 1922, the Constitution of Latvia and in June the new Law on Elections were passed, opening the way to electing the parliament – the Saeima.

 During the parliamentary era, four national elections took place, which elected the 1st Saeima (1922–25), 2nd Saeima (1925–28), 3rd Saeima (1928–31), and 4th Saeima (1931–34).
 Three State Presidents were elected – Jānis Čakste (1922–27), who died in office; Gustavs Zemgals (1927–30), who refused to stand for re-election; and Alberts Kviesis (1930–36), who accepted the May 15 coup d'état.